 The brand has been such a hit with fans, it was included in the TIME100 Most Influential Companies of 2021 list.

 Designer Yvonne Telford describes her label the best: ‘The clothes we sell are more than just stylish clothes; they are loud, bold and tell the whole world, “Look at me, I am fabulous.”
 Some of the clothes sold here have a Nigerian influence, but with a western twist.
 What is important is that our clothes speak for the women who wear them.
 Our clothes encourage women to take up their rightful place.
 They encourage them to stop shrinking themselves… something I have had to work on, and I am still working on.’

-Earlier this year, Kemi Telford launched an exclusive collection with John Lewis and it was everything we hoped it would be.
+Last year, Kemi Telford launched an exclusive collection with John Lewis and it was everything we hoped it would be.